typelevel/cats/docs/src/main/tut/functor.md

 def map[A, B](fa: F[A])(f: A => B): F[B]
 ```

-This method takes a Function from A => B and turns an F[A] into an
+This method takes a function from A => B and turns an F[A] into an
 F[B].
 The name of the method `map` should remind you of the `map`
-method that exists on many classes in the scala standard library. some
+method that exists on many classes in the Scala standard library. some
 Examples of map functions:

 ```tut